Karim Abubakar: Career in Spain

 In 2013–14, Abubakar signed a three-year contract with Spanish side CD Leganés, where he played four months with the under-19 team.
 Later that season, he was loaned to AD Alcorcón B in the Tercera División.
 He was the top scorer and player of the year for the side, despite arriving mid-season.
 In 2014–15, he returned to the Leganés first team and made a preseason appearance.
 He was later loaned to UB Conquense in the Segunda División B. His contract was terminated due to unsettled salaries.
 Abubakar then joined CD Don Benito in the Tercera División.

 In 2016–17, he moved to CD Valdivia, also in the third division.
 In 2017–18, he moved to UP Plasencia, also in the third division.

 On 24 January 2023, Sumgayit announced the signing of Abubakar from Bnei Yehuda on a contract until the summer of 2023, with an option for an additional year.
+On 7 June 2023, Sumgayit announced that Abubakar had left the club after his contract had expired.

+On 19 August 2023, Maltese Premier League side Sliema Wanderers announced the signing of Abubakar.

+In September 2025, Abubakar returned to Spain following a spell with Iraq Stars League club Al-Qasim, joining Badajoz.